FrikanRw/react_native_assesment/README.md

 1. Admin-side to create/update products, receive and manage orders
 2. The client-side to view products and create orders.

-The basic user stories would be as follow:
+The basic user storie would be as follow:

-*As a client, I can view a list of products with detailed information and images regarding the said product.
+*As a client, I can create an account and use this to log in into the platform* *As a client, I can view a list of products with detailed information and images regarding the said product.
 I would like to make an order of items and view my orders.*

 ### Tools provided ###